 …And that’s just on our site.
 Look around and you’ll find even more.
 Even Yelp users, who are notoriously harsh in my experience, have given DMS a perfect score.
 Feel free to check out Dharma’s fully-disclosed (first/last name plus business name) testimonials from businesses and non-profits while you’re at it.

 What else can I say?
 Dharma Merchant Services is simply among the best of the best when it comes to honesty and integrity.
 They provide quality service and excellent prices.
 With such amazing services and sales practices, it’s no wonder that Dharma comes in as an absolute favorite merchant account provider.
-While they don’t do the actual processing or gateway services in-house, they have excellent connections in the industry and seem to get the most out of their partnerships.
+They have excellent connections in the industry and seem to get the most out of their partnerships.
 For low-volume merchants (under $10K monthly in card payments), you should head on over to Flint Mobile instead.
 Dharma refers all low-volume merchants to Flint.

 A breath of fresh air in a smoggy industry, DMS does a great job of saving merchant money and providing a headache-free processing experience.
 Six years is plenty of time to cultivate a reputation, and Dharma Merchant Services has performed flawlessly during that time.
 I have every reason to believe that they will continue to do so for many years to come.
 The fact that they also care about community, social responsibility and the environment – and put their money where their mouth is – well, that’s just the icing on the cake, isn’t it?
 So go ahead and sign up with them already!
 You’ll get a great deal – and can even brag to your friends about being socially and environmentally conscious.

 Congratulations Dharma, you’re a 5-star establishment.